diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 5. When the user creates a new note (or does some other operation requiring identification), the React code sends the token to the server w/ the request.
 6. The server uses the token to identify the user.

+05/06/22

 Goals for 05/06/22

-1. Ensure that the user is able to login/logout using Postman
+1. Ensure that the user is able to login/logout using Postman ✅
-2. Ensure functionality of the login/register form
+2. Ensure functionality of the login form ✅
 3. Only allow logged in user to be able to add a feedback ✅
 4. Only allow logged in user to delete that feedback
 5. Only allow logged in user to upvote & downvote once

 use Context to manage User state

-scrap the original implementation and redo the login auth...
+Current Issues that needs to be settled

+- Homepage

+  - The sorting dropdown needs to be functional
+  - There needs to be a place for the user to be able to see his login/logout text
+  - The register page is not working

+- Login/Register Page

+  - The login pages are not routing this correctly

+- Notifications
+  - Notification code is not written yet, so user does not know whether they have successfully logged in or not.